 You should always try and resolve any grievance with the funeral director in the first instance.
 If this is not possible, you can make a formal complaint to the State Board of Mortuary Science of New Jersey at PO Box 45009, Newark, NJ, 07101.
 Phone: (973) 504-6425

 Funeral Consumers Organizations in New Jersey:

-There are three FCA affiliates in New Jersey, who all offer membership services, and act as consumer advocates serving New Jersey residents in the purchase of funeral services and products.
+There are three FCA affiliates in New Jersey, who all offer membership services and act as consumer advocates serving New Jersey residents in purchasing funeral services and products.

 The Memorial Society of North Central New Jersey

 FCA of South Jersey

 Cherry Hill, NJ 08034